mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 To build an audience criteria based on a user's profile information, press the **add criteria** button and select **Users** to view options for user based criteria:

 - `Audience membership`: Checking a user's membership in other audiences.
 Only audiences which do not contain nested definitions can be selected.
+When using a standard audience membership criteria, the population starts with the real-time audience and refines from there.
+This criteria is not affected by standard audience expiration.
 - `Calculated attributes`: Check a users calculated attribute value
 - `Consent`: Check a users CCPA or GDPR consent state
 - `Device, OS, Carrier`: Check a users device type, carrier and operating system